Netec-Mx/ai_102_engineer_associate/mslearn-ai-vision/Instructions/Labs/03-face-service.md

 next: /mslearn-ai-vision/Instructions/Labs/04-image-classification
 ---

-# Detect and analyze faces
+# Lab19: Detect and analyze faces

 The ability to detect and analyze human faces is a core AI capability.
 In this exercise, you'll explore the **Face** service to work with faces.

 > **Note**: This exercise is based on pre-release SDK software, which may be subject to change.
 Where necessary, we've used specific versions of packages; which may not reflect the latest available versions.
 You may experience some unexpected behavior, warnings, or errors.
+{: .lab-note .info .compact}

 While this exercise is based on the Azure Vision Face Python SDK, you can develop vision applications using multiple language-specific SDKs; including: